-More rain, less freshwater?
+More rain, but less freshwater?
 Local climate projections have been released for the Mackay, Whitsunday, Isaac region

 The MWI Climate Sustainability Plan 2016-2020 is a highly collaborative plan was developed in partnership with CSIRO and James Cook University, through funding from the Australian Government.

 One of the first documents to identify local climate trends, forecasts, and predictions, the Climate Plan is expected to be a critical tool in future regional and local planning.
 The Plan sets out the most recent, regionally specific projections for rainfall, temperature, sea level rise, and other climatic changes.
 Importantly, it outlines areas of climate vulnerability, regional priorities in a changing climate, and potential adaptation strategies and actions.